 Companies that are winning the war for talent are providing meaning, value and purpose to their teams and their stakeholders.
 Their leadership, culture, and purpose inform how they are perceived in the market, drive rewarding employee experiences, and may even change the world.

 Purpose is a company’s reason for being.
 It drives the culture, directs strategy, and is often the glue that holds an organization together.

 Purpose, along with an employer’s brand and value proposition differentiate organizations competing for increasingly scarce and increasingly selective top talent.

 Purpose unifies management, employees, and communities.
 It drives ethical behavior and creates an essential check on actions that go against the best interests of stakeholders.
 Purpose guides culture, provides a framework for consistent decision-making, and, ultimately, helps sustain long-term financial returns for the shareholders of your company.

 Larry Fink, Chairman and CEO, Blackrock Investments 2019 Letter to CEOs

-Ynzo van Zanten, speaker at the 2020 Global Conference, is Chief Evangelist at Tony’s Chocolonely, a company founded and focused on a single purpose: making all chocolate 100% slave-free, worldwide.
+Ynzo van Zanten, speaker at our 2019 European Conference, is Chief Evangelist at Tony’s Chocolonely, a company founded and focused on a single purpose: making all chocolate 100% slave-free, worldwide.
 That purpose has fueled tremendous growth and the fierce loyalty of employees, customers and the supply chain.
 Van Zanten explains, “For a company like ours, having such a clear mission—making sure that all chocolate worldwide is 100% slave free— is so clear cut that people look up to that.
 It is such a clear mission, which is so positive; actually enabling people to make a change in the world.
 That is why our employer brand is so strong.”